tlalexandre/raphael-silva/README.md

 ## Future Implementations
   - Use Javascript to put animations on the 3D shadows on the Home page.
   - Use Javascript to change the layout of the gallery, with names of the creations written, that would display the creation on hover.

+## Testing
+I tested my website on Mozilla Firefox, Opera and Chrome, and there's no noticeable problem.
+### Fixed Bugs
+During the development of the Gallery page, I ran into an issue with the positioning of the pictures, when i was using float.
+This was due to not putting the size of the pictures in my CSS file.
+I decided to change the layout to a grid, to make it more responsive.

 ## Accessibility
 I have been mindful during coding this website to ensure that it was as accessible friendly as possible.I've made that possible by: